 |Total Length ||110mm|

-Coral Cone has several features that stand out in a crowded collection of other bullet shaped menstrual cups.
-Some I would call “gimmick” like a pour spout and self-described “no spill rim.”
-Others, like the dimple base and removable ribbon stem, and more novel and serve a purpose.
+Coral Cone has several features that stand out in a crowded collection of other bullet-shaped menstrual cups.
+Some I would call gimmicks, like a pour spout and self-described “no-spill rim.”
+Others, like the dimple base and removable ribbon stem, are more novel and serve a purpose.

 The downside of a product with removable parts is how they can end up missing.
-Be sure to keep your stem in a safe place where your pets or kids can’t find it. or, find a new use for the zip-tie on your cords if you never plan to use it on your cup!
+Be sure to keep your stem in a safe place where your pets or kids can’t find it.
+Or, you could find a new use for the zip-tie on your cords if you never plan to use it on your cup!
 The stem functions exactly like the reusable silicone cord organizers.

-How Coral Cone Cup Compares to Other Brands
+How Coral Cone Menstrual Cup Compares to Other Brands

-Coral Cone has the distinction of being the only cup to have a detachable and removeable stem making it both good for users with a high cervix (potentially) and those with an average – low average cervix height.
+Coral Cone has the distinction of being the only cup to have a detachable and removable stem, making it both good for users with a high cervix (potentially) and those with an average to low-average cervix height.

-Coral Cone certainly does boast length and is just slightly longer than the Flex Cup with the stem on and the Flex Cup in it’s longest position.
-With the Flex Cup in the shortest possible position and the stem off of Coral Cone, the Coral Cone is shorter overall.
+Coral Cone certainly does boast length.
+It’s just slightly longer than the Flex Cup with the stem on and the Flex Cup in its longest position.
+With the Flex Cup in the shortest possible position and the stem off of the Coral Cone, the Coral Cone is shorter overall.

 Check out our Menstrual Cup Comparison Chart for more side-by-side comparisons.

-The design of the Coral Cone rim has a flatter top which makes this cup a bit harder to fold as narrowly as other rounder rimmed designs.
-While I had no issues with inserting or folding this cup it’s worth noting that even when using smaller folds like the Punchdown, it may have a larger entry diameter than other cups of the same size.
+The Coral Cone rim has a flatter top, which makes this cup a bit harder to fold as narrowly as other round-rimmed designs.
+While I had no issues with inserting or folding this cup, it’s worth noting that even when using smaller menstrual cup folds like the Punchdown, it may have a larger entry diameter than other cups of the same size.
 A small bit of water-based lubricant can definitely help.

 My Personal Experience Using Coral Cone

-When reviewing cups I’m always mindful of how easy they are to clean.
-The pronounced raised “wave grip” around the base likes to catch debris.
-Regular washing without extra care and attention can leave some things behind that will accumulate.
-A soft bristle brush or wipe and your fingernail can take care of it.
-All period products will eventually stain, but the dark blue color of Coral Cone midi is a nice shade that will take longer to show stains over time.
+When reviewing cups, I’m always mindful of how easy they are to clean.
+The raised “wave grip” around the base likes to catch debris.
+So, even with regular washing, without extra care and attention, it can leave some things behind that will accumulate.
+However, a soft-bristle brush or wipe and your fingernail can take care of it.
+All period products will eventually stain, but the dark blue color of Coral Cone Midi is a nice shade that will take longer to show stains over time.

-My ratings are based on wearing Coral Cone stemless.
-5 blood drops being a perfect rating.
+My ratings are based on wearing the Coral Cone stemless.
+Five blood drops equal a perfect rating.

 Overall grade 🩸🩸🩸🩸